 Maximum Award: $6,000

-Arts Access Grants can support creation, production, and presentation of high-quality arts activities, as well as projects that help overcome barriers to accessing high-quality arts activities, and projects that help instill the arts into the community and public life in our region.
-These grants offer funding for a variety of arts projects and programming including costs associated with public art, arts festivals, engagement of guest artists, arts field trips, workshops, exhibitions, presentations, or performances.
-Arts activities proposed for funding must be accessible by the public and have a strong community component.
+Arts Access grants support the creation, production, and presentation of high quality arts activities that help instill the arts into the community and public life in our region by removing barriers that audiences may have to accessing these activities.
+Eligible grant proposals must display a commitment to reaching wider audiences through providing new and/or expanded arts programming to residents of our region’s counties, and/or by supporting accessibility initiatives through the project.
+These grants offer funding for a variety of arts projects and programming including costs associated with public art, arts festivals, engagement of guest artists, arts field trips, workshops, exhibitions, presentations, or performances that will benefit the residents of Beltrami, Hubbard, Clearwater, Lake of the Woods, or Mahnomen counties.
+Arts activities proposed for funding must be accessible by the public, displaying a strong community component.

 The Grant Application